-1. This Act may be cited as the Sexual Offence Damages Act 1994.
+This Act is the Sexual Offence Damages Act 1995.

-Commencement
+2 Commencement

-5 2.
-This Act commences 3 months after the date of assent, unless commenced sooner by proclamation.
+This Act commences 3 months after the date of assent, unless 5 commenced sooner by proclamation.

-Definitions
+3 Definitions

-3. In this Act:
+In this Act:

-"film" includes film as defined in the Film and Video Tape Classification Act 1984, video games and computer games;
+film includes film and computer games as defined in the Film and Computer Game Classification Act 1984 and video games.
+10 offensive sexual material means any printed or pictorial matter or a film that describes or depicts sexual behaviour and:

-- "offensive sexual material" means any printed or pictorial matter or a film that describes or depicts sexual behaviour and: - (a) is obscene; or - (b) depicts a person (whether or not engaged in sexual activity or otherwise) who is, or who is apparently, a person who has not attained the age of 16 years in a manner that is likely to cause offence to a reasonable adult; or - (c) depicts a person being subjected to violence in a sexual context;
+- (a) is obscene, or - (b) depicts a person (whether or not engaged in sexual activity or otherwise) who is, or who is apparently, a person who 15 has not attained the age of 16 years in a manner that is likely to cause offence to a reasonable adult, or - (c) depicts a person being subjected to violence in a sexual context.

-20 "sexual offence" means:
+sexual offence means:

-- (a) a prescribed sexual offence within the meaning of the Crimes Act 1900 (which includes the offence formerly known as rape); and - (b) any other offence involving violence (such as murder) committed against the victim of an offence referred to in paragraph (a) at or about the time of the commission of that offence.
+- (a) a prescribed sexual offence within the meaning of the Crimes Act 1900 (which includes the offence formerly known as rape), and - (b) any other offence involving violence (such as murder) committed against the victim of an offence referred to in paragraph (a) at or about the time of the commission of that offence.

-Right of action against persons responsible for offensive sexual material
+4 Right of action against persons responsible for offensive sexual material

-30 4.
-(1) An action may be brought against a person who is responsible for offensive sexual material for the recovery of damages in respect of the death of or injury to a person caused by or arising out of any act that constitutes a sexual offence which was caused by the offensive sexual material concerned.
+- (1) An action may be brought against a person who is responsible for offensive sexual material for the recovery of damages in respect of the death of or injury to a person caused by or arising out of any act that constitutes a sexual offence which was caused by the offensive sexual material concerned. - (2) In respect of such an action, the person responsible for the offensive sexual material is liable as if that person were the person who did an act that constitutes the sexual offence. - (3) A person responsible for offensive sexual material is not liable as referred to in this section if the person proves that he or she did not foresee and could not reasonably be expected to have foreseen that the material concerned would cause the sexual offence concerned.